Trajectory Range Visibility: Preliminaries

-\textit{Integrality of Coordinates Assumption.} Bonnet et al.~\cite{bonnet2016approximation} proved that assuming all coordinates of the vertices of the polygon $\mathcal{P}$ (as well as the trajectory vertices in our problem) as integer numbers given in the binary form, would yield a crucial result.
-Namely, not only the distance between all two vertices is one, but a useful lower bound on distances between all pairs of two objects that do not share a point, called $d$.
+To illustrate our final solution for Problem~\ref{TRGV}, we apply a restriction first to generate a simpler variant.
+This constraint will be removed later: \textit{Integrality of Coordinates Assumption.} Bonnet et al.~\cite{bonnet2016approximation} proved that assuming all coordinates of the vertices of the polygon $\mathcal{P}$ (we also consider the trajectory vertices in the context of Problem~\ref{TRGV}) as integer numbers, provided in the binary form, yields a crucial result.
+That is, not only the distance between all two vertices becomes at least one, but a useful lower bound, called $d$, appears on the distances between all pairs of two objects that do not share a point.
 Let $M$ be the largest appearing integer in the problem.
 Also, define \textit{diam}($\mathcal{P}$) as the largest distance between all pairs of two points in $\mathcal{P}$.
 Observe that \textit{diam}($\mathcal{P}$) $< 2M$.
 Denote $L = 20M > 10$.
-Then it holds that $1 / L \leq d$.
-We would use this setting to solve the problem we defined above.
-It would let us to avoid visibility issues mentioned in~\cite{bonnet2016approximation} as \textit{counter examples} for a previous work and possibly beyond that.
+Then it holds that $\frac{1}{L} \leq d$.
+We will use this setting to restrict the problem we defined above.
+It would let us avoid visibility-related issues mentioned in~\cite{bonnet2016approximation} as \textit{counter examples} for previous work and possibly beyond that.
+We will use this setting later in Lemma~\ref{lemma:VRT}.